aws/aws-parallelcluster/api/client/src/docs/ClusterInstancesApi.md

     api_instance = cluster_instances_api.ClusterInstancesApi(api_client)
     cluster_name = "AqWzy" # str | Name of the cluster
     region = "region_example" # str | AWS Region that the operation corresponds to. (optional) force = True # bool, none_type | Force the deletion also when the cluster with the given name is not found.
-(Defaults to false.) (optional)
+(Defaults to 'false'.) (optional)

     # example passing only required values which don't have defaults set
     try: